jeon11/academic-kickstart/content/project/alaska-airlines/index.md

 </ol>

 ### Design Recommendations
-Based on the four recommendations, we additionally modified some of the website elements to convey more transparency.
+Based on the four recommendations, additional elements in the websites were modified to deliver transparency.

 #### 1. Show what services are suspended
-{{< figure src="design_rec1.svg" title="**Click to see in large view**/ We added a devoted section that clearly communicates what services are currently suspended especially due to COVID (e.g. in-flight food & beverages).
-When a user is expecting quality in-flight service but does not receive it, the experience cannot be reverted"  caption="Sample Design Recommendation1" width=full >}}
+{{< figure src="design_rec1.svg" title="**Click to see in large view**/ Having a devoted section that clearly communicates what services are currently suspended specifically due to COVID conveys transparency (e.g. in-flight food & beverages).
+When a user is expecting quality in-flight service but does not receive it, the experience deteriorates."  caption="Sample Design Recommendation1" width=full >}}

 #### 2. Clearly communicate the perks of upgrading
 {{< figure src="design_rec2.svg" title="**Click to see in large view**/ Communicating what an upgraded seat entails provide transparency and facilitates the upgrading decision."  caption="Sample Design Recommendation2" width=full >}}

 ---
-## Limitations & Lessons Learned
+## <h style="font-family:georgia"> Limitations & Lessons Learned </h>
 1. The participants were not racially diverse as recruitment of participants were automatically done via UserTesting.com.

 2. Majority of participants' recent travels occurred 6 months ago, in which they may have distorted memory of their travel experiences.